 We are not afraid to try something new and the company has a firm belief that all the great ideas are already within the walls of the brewery – it’s just a matter of extracting them out of the team within.

-So it really is all about the beer.
+It really is all about the beer.
 We love what we do, we love to drink it and we love to experiment.
-We are proud to be part of the current 'Craft beer revolution' and will do our utmost to persuade, convince and just simply tell everyone we meet what they should be drinking.
+We are proud to be part of the current 'craft beer revolution' and will do our utmost to persuade, convince and tell everyone we meet what they should be drinking.

 A BIT OF HISTORY

 The building we have all our fun in is actually an old fermenting block which was built in 1904 for the Ashton Gate Brewery.
 The Ashton Gate Brewery (or Thomas Bayntons Brewery) started brewing here back around 1820's - though there was a break for about 70 years between 1933 & 2004.

 Originally started by Thomas Baynton and two of his brothers sometime in the early 1820's, the earliest evidence is a map in 1840 which shows a brewery on the site.
 Another of his brothers, George Baynton, ran a maltings just up the road from the brewery.

 The Ashton Gate Brewery Company Ltd was registered on 16th October 1865 and took over the late Thomas Baynton's brewery for a sum of £30,000.
 The company immediately invested some more capital and a project to carry out the following was put out to tender:

 - Build new cellar block